Responsible Tech & AI Advocate & Researcher in the Security SectorMozilla Fellow, @Mozilla Foundation

 🌐 The Launch was also an opportunity to connect different representatives and networks from policy-makers, youth board members, EU youth delegates and key organizations in the AU-EU Youth Lab structure.
 The key consortium organizations consist of Restless Development, Youthmakers Hub, ComDev Africa, Search for Common Ground and Oxfam International while other organizations also took part of the launch process!

-Sarra is a dedicated data activist and research enthusiast with a strong passion for social impact and human rights advocacy.
-She specializes in evidence-based research and tech policy to address unethical applications particularly in migration border security, war and armed conflict contexts.
-Through research, conflict analysis and human-centric policy analysis, she draws on extensive knowledge and experience in the MENA region & Africa.
+Sarra is a tech researcher with a strong passion for social impact and human rights advocacy.
+She specializes in evidence-based research and tech policy to address unethical applications particularly in border security, war and armed conflict contexts.
+Through research, conflict analysis and human-centric policy, she draws on extensive knowledge and experience, especially in the MENA region & Africa.

-Sarra is a Tech & Society Fellow with Mozilla Foundation and a member of the Coalition for Independent Technology Research who has collaborated with non-profit, non-governmental, and international organizations to advance human rights, peace and security with ethical use and policymaking of AI & emerging tech.
-This is through consultancies, policy analysis and strategic recommendations on responsible AI use in security settings.
-For youth representation and empowerment, Sarra is acting as a AU-EU Youth Lab Advisory Board Member with the AU-EU Youth Voices Lab initiative.
+Sarra is a Mozilla Fellow who has collaborated with non-profit, non-governmental, and international organizations to advance human rights, peace and security with ethical use and policymaking of AI & emerging tech.
+This is through policy analysis and recommendations on responsible AI/tech use in security settings.
+Sarra is also a visiting professional fellow at The Atlantic Council and a member of the Coalition for Independent Technology Research (CITR).
+For youth representation and empowerment, Sarra is now a AU-EU Youth Lab Advisory Board Member with the AU-EU Youth Voices Lab initiative.

 The policy brief examines different psycho-social impacts and educational implications of the Sudan war on school-age children who were affected since the conflict started in April 2023, especially in protracted conflict areas.
 The objective of the brief is to bring to light these findings and to provide relevant key recommendations for the humanitarian sector to support children’s education, protection and MHPSS response plans during and after the war.